‘Made in Heaven’ Is Not Subtle. And That’s Not a Bad Thing

 This article contains spoilers for Season 2 of Made in Heaven.

 Reviews of the second season of Amazon Prime’s Made in Heaven are replete with criticism of it being overly — and overtly — preachy.
 That’s an absolutely accurate observation, but here’s the thing: non-subtlety is what it desperately needed to drive home its messaging.
-In a society conditioned with the deep-rooted prejudices that the show addressed, there was little chance of it making any impactful change without being on the nose.
-It’s not always a bad thing.
+In a society conditioned with the deep-rooted prejudices that the show addressed, there was little chance of it making any impactful change without being on the nose; it’s not always a bad thing, and this case, especially not.

 In one of the episodes, the principal of a school advises a teacher — who’s publicly in a lesbian partnership, and gearing up for a commitment ceremony with her partner — to do whatever she wants in her private life, as long as she she isn’t rubbing in her sexuality in people’s faces; an ask rarely made of heterosexual couples.
-The principal’s rationale: the sudents’ parents aren’t too happy about it.
-In yet another episode, a Dalit bride is repeatedly told to keep her activism under check everytime she protests against blatant casteism from the (seemingly) Brahmin groom’s family.
+The principal’s argument: the students’ parents aren’t too happy about it.
+In yet another episode, a Dalit bride is repeatedly told to keep her activism in check everytime she protests the blatant casteism from the (seemingly) Brahmin groom’s family.
 Neither of the brides give in, and rightfully so: why must marginalized voices continue to be sacrificed at the altar of politeness while they’re in the process of being explicitly oppressed?
-The messaging in the episodes, and largely in the overall season, is clear: fixing the boat might look like rocking it.
+The messaging in the episodes, and largely in the overall season, is clear: fixing the boat might, sometimes, look like rocking it; instead of blaming the ones fixing it, we need to direct our derision at those who continue to propagate values that generate the need for fixing.

-From colorism, casteism, classism, transphobia and abuse — both by parents and by intimate partners — are subjects the show attempts to tackle, and more often than not, it’s the sincerity that stands out.
-For a show revolving around marriages, Made in Heaven in its second season continues to use weddings as a lens to explore prejudice.
-And ahead of wedding season, the reminder that marriage is an inherently unfeminist and casteist institution bears repeating.
+From colorism to casteism to classism to transphobia to homophobia to abuse — both by parents and by intimate partners — a multitude of social biases are subjects the show attempts to tackle, and more often than not, it’s the sincerity that stands out.
+For a show revolving around marriages, Made in Heaven‘s second season continues to use weddings as a lens to explore prejudice.
+And ahead of the wedding season, the reminder that marriage is an inherently unfeminist institution, certainly bears repeating.

-Where Made in Heaven falters, perhaps, is in the neat happy endings given to almost all of the couples — diluting its social critique.
+Where Made in Heaven falters, perhaps, is in the neat happy endings given to almost all of the couples — diluting its steamy, passionate affair with reality.
 But there are a few noteworthy exceptions.
 A bride struggling to see beauty in her reflection — as a result of being reminded, over and over again, that she’s too dark — is beginning to accept she’s beautiful because the groom thinks she’s the “perfect shade of caramel.”
 This new-found — yet trembling — confidence allows her to stand up against the glutathione injections she felt pressured to take earlier.
-Yet, when she sits in front of the mirror again, the years of self-doubt are resurrected, prompting her to reach for a fairness cream.
+Yet, when she sits in front of the mirror again, years of self-doubt resurrect to inform her gaze, prompting her to reach for a tube of fairness cream once again.
 The Dalit bride, too — constantly berated for being too outspoken — wonders on the day of her wedding if she went “too far” in her fight for equality.
 Indeed, internalized biases — even towards our own selves — aren’t eroded in a day.

 Related on The Swaddle: